lucalusn/mobility/README.md

 ![Image of system architecture](https://github.com/lucalusn/mobility/blob/main/architecture.png)

 ## How to install:
-This demo script will run the RabbitMQon on a docker container.
-Docker has to be manually install on your machine.
+This demo script will run the RabbitMQon on a docker container. **Docker** and **Docker-compose** have to be manually install on your machine.
-More info about how to install [Docker](https://docs.docker.com/engine/install/ubuntu/)
+More info about how to install [Docker](https://docs.docker.com/engine/install/ubuntu/) and [Docker-compose](https://docs.docker.com/compose/install/)

 1: create a conda env and install the package using setup.py